code-423n4/2021-11-overlay/README.md

 }
 ```

-The market contract tracks how many open interest shares are currently outstanding through `oiLongShares` and `oiShortShares` in `OverlayV1OI.sol`.
+The market contract tracks the total of how many open interest shares are currently outstanding through `oiLongShares` and `oiShortShares` in `OverlayV1OI.sol`.

-The open interest associated with a position can then be calculated as
+The open interest associated with a full position can then be calculated as

 ```
 oiForLongPosition = oiLong * posLong.oiShares / oiLongShares
 oiForShortPosition = oiShort * posShort.oiShares / oiShortShares
 ```

+Traders own shares of the position itself through the ERC-1155 issued by the collateral manager.

 ## Pricing

-Every call to `update()` of the Overlay markets on UniswapV3 pools, the Overlay market contract fetches two TWAPs: one at a shorter averaging window `microWindow` and one at a longer averaging window `macroWindow`.
+For each block in which a call to `update()` of the Overlay markets on UniswapV3 pools is made, the Overlay market contract fetches two TWAPs: one at a shorter averaging window `microWindow` and one at a longer averaging window `macroWindow`.

 The `macroWindow` TWAP provides security against spot manipulation after the trader has entered an Overlay position.
 The `microWindow` TWAP provides security against front-running of the longer TWAP, given the time-weighted average price lags spot by about the same amount of time as the averaging period.

+Typical values for the averaging windows would be `macroWindow = 1 hr` and `microWindow = 10 min`.

 ### Bid-Ask Spread